jxtngx/jxtngx/README.md

 Hi!
-I'm Justin, and I'm excited about developing tools, systems, and processes to enable the real-world application of artificial intelligence.
+I'm Justin, and I'm excited about enabling the real-world application of artificial intelligence.